pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 14. Refresh the Kubernetes dashboard you opened in step 8.
 If you closed the dashboard, open a new command prompt running as Administrator and relaunch the browser as directed in Step 10.

 15. In the dashboard, use the **Namespace** pulldown to change the view to `mypega-pks-demo` and click on the **Pods** view.
-Initiallly, you can some pods have a red status, which means they are initializing:
+Initially, you can some pods have a red status, which means they are initializing:

 ![](media/dashboard-mypega-pks-demo-install-initial.png)